evizitei/NFIRS-property-loss-prediction/project_report.md

 going to find threshold values to change their output weights at.
 This seems to indicate the model is robust to tiny changes in input.

-- _Is the final model reasonable and aligning with solution expectations?
-Are the final parameters of the model appropriate?_
-- _Has the final model been tested with various inputs to evaluate whether the model generalizes well to unseen data?_
-- _Is the model robust enough for the problem?
-Do small perturbations (changes) in training data or the input space greatly affect the results?_
-- _Can results found from the model be trusted?_

 ### Justification